skipto-landmarks-headings/browser-extension/README.md

 When the user activates a menuitem in `SkipToMenu`, firing its `click` event:

 1. The `click` event handler `sendSkipToData`, located in the `popup` script:
-    1. Sends the `popup` message to the `content` script, which contains the `dataId` of the element in the page corresponding to the activated menuitem;
+    1. Sends the `skipto` message to the `content` script, which contains the `dataId` of the element in the page corresponding to the activated menuitem;
     1. Removes the `LandmarksGroup` and `HeadingsGroup` element contents from